Portugal's rich gastronomic history and culture are, arguably, the most influential cuisine in the world today.

 Here, the soup is served with a fortified Madeira wine or a young, refreshing Vinho Verde.

-Anyone who calls a sandwich a banal piece of bread with sausage is deeply mistaken.
+Anyone who calls a sandwich a bland piece of bread with sausage is mistaken.

 This is what an authentic Portuguese Francesinha looks like.